victorviro/ml_pipeline/README.md

 Check the schema of the dataset downloaded using pandera since data must be validated before versioning it and go to the next step in the pipeline (building features).

-Debug/run via `controller.py`.
+Debug/run via `controller.py` or run directly with `python controller.py`.
 The file to validate the schema of the dataset is `src/data_validation/schema_validation.py`.

 TODO: Validate distribution of target variable, statistics of the dataset variables (like do TFX).

 ### DVC versioning the data

-To see the steps as in the first time we run the project, in the reference documentation in `references/DVC_data_versioning.md`.
+To see the steps as in the first time we run the project, check the reference documentation in `references/DVC_data_versioning.md`.

 Run `dvc add` again to track the latest version.